-PURPOSE: This course provides ongoing training to natural resource specialist staff to maintain consistency and effective coordination of resource management functions in the Department.
+PURPOSE: This course provides ongoing training to natural resource staff to maintain consistency and effective coordination of resource management functions in the Department.
 This course is intended to improve overall resource management through a formal process of exchanging natural resource management information and through the use of outside experts from the academic community and other agencies and organizations.
-Periodic exchanges are important to improve system-wide programs, to present effective resource management techniques, and to provide a forum for collaboration.
-The training follows from last year's course and annual workshops held since 1978, all of which have aimed at improving the quality of resource management programs and projects.
+Periodic exchanges are important to improve systemwide programs, to present effective resource management techniques, and to provide a forum for collaboration.

-OBJECTIVES: By the close of the training session participants will
+LEARNING OBJECTIVES: By the end of the session the participant will

-- 1. Define the current directions of natural resource management within California State Parks, including budgetary and staff limitations. - 2.
+- 1. Define the current direction of natural resource management within California State Parks, including budgetary and staff limitations. - 2.
 Receive updates on natural resource program funding and procedures. - 3.
-Discuss the outside funding sources available for projects and use of new tools for managing reimbursable projects; especially the CalRecycle Program. - 4.
-Describe tools and options for workload planning and prioritization. - 5.
-Discuss State Parks' resource management response to weed control, including an early detection system and newly discovered invasive weeds. - 6.
-Describe vegetation management, herbicide use, and CEQA management. - 7.
-Discuss State Parks' involvement in and perspective on current Habitat Conservative Plans. - 8.
-As project managers and technical specialists, describe accomplishments in natural resource management and maintenance by California State Park colleagues; specifically in the following projects Bull Creek Stream Temperature Monitoring, Round Valley Meadow Restoration, Abandoned Mine Closures, and Pine Forest Management.
+Demonstrate the use of SharePoint for coordinated information sharing of natural resource program information and field forms. - 4.
+Discuss State Parks' resource management response to invasive plant control, wildlife permits, CEQA, the "CEQA Toolkit," and environmental laws and compliance. - 5.
+Discuss park management of climate change, highlighting the new "Sea Level Rise" document. - 6.
+Discuss State Parks' latest involvement in and perspective on fire and forest management. - 7.
+As project managers and technical specialists, describe accomplishments in natural resource management and maintenance by CSP colleagues. - 8.
+Obtain training on environmental negotiations. - 9.
+Receive external information on conservation planning, modeling, and interagency emergency response coordination and reimbursement. - 10.
+Learn lessons from successful keystone natural resource projects, which involved significant funding and stakeholder, interagency, and public involvement. - 11.
+Learn more about working with the California Conservation Corps.